AlertMend/AlertMend.io/public/blog/5-common-kubernetes-challenges.md

 ---
-title: "5 Common Kubernetes Challenges: Scaling, Networking, GitOps & More"
+title: "5 Common Kubernetes Challenges: Scaling"
 excerpt: "Kubernetes Admission Webhooks play a critical role in controlling and managing the lifecycle of resources in your cluster."
 date: "2025-06-15"
 category: "Kubernetes"
 author: "Arvind Rajpurohit"
 keywords: "Kubernetes management, Kubernetes challenges, automated scaling, network monitoring, resource optimization, configuration management, intelligent observability, infrastructure management"
 ---

 Kubernetes is powerful but complex.
 Here are the five most common challenges teams face and how to solve them.